-Your Amazon seller account also gives you access to the FBA services that I was mentioning above.
+Your Amazon seller account also gives you access to the FBA services that I mentioned above.

 It also gives you access to the free Amazon seller app on your phone.
-You’ll want this to scan a product in a store to see if you want to buy this on a given item (more on that in a bit).
+You’ll want this to scan a product in a store to see if you want to buy it (more on that in a bit).

 Now that you have a way for selling things, we need to find some inventory products to sell.

 Next question: Where do I find items to sell on Amazon FBA?

 There are actually a few different ways to find products to flip, but they are typically divided into retail and online arbitrage.